BradleyCanty/DIY-21700-Battery-System/README.md

 Specifically, to find the cell's expected charge capacity, check its datasheet for the plot of Voltage vs Charge Capacity, which contains curves of various discharge rates, and then match the expected average current draw to the corresponding discharge rate curve.
 Finally, find the capacity corresponding to the "empty" voltage of 2.8 V.

-For a UAV, the appropriate battery configuration can be determined as follows:
+For a UAV, the appropriate battery configuration can be determined as follows: **[SECTION IN PROGRESS]**
 1) Decide the max payload mass, and the max vehicle range or endurance
 2) Using a battery mass fraction of 66%, estimate the total vehicle mass
 3) Select the motors to be used in the vehicle, then use the motor's max voltage rating as the battery's max voltage, and then calculate the expected max discharge rate (in Amps) using the motor's thrust table (should be provided with the motor, and should list the thrust, efficiency, and current draw at each throttle percentage corresponding to each motor-prop pair)